This post may contain affiliate links. Please read our disclosure policy.

 The clean-up is also very simple.
 Wash the containers and the brushes with warm water and dish soap.
 That’s all!
 If there is any paint on the table, a wet and soapy sponge will wipe it away in seconds.
 So easy!
 So have a blast as we did!
 After you make marshmallow paint, you’ll never look at homemade paint the same way.
 Cheers to having FUN with your kids, creating memories, and learning at home!

-More Crafts by Smart School House to Try Next:
+More Crafts to Try

 Marshmallow Paint Recipe